Common questions for first-year students

 HOW CAN I GET A COPY OF MY DEGREE REQUIREMENTS?

 Stop by the Office of Academic Advising to get a copy of your audit sheet, often referred to as your backsheet, or a blank program audit sheet.
+You can also print out your degree audit by accessing your MYRIV account.
 Complete degree requirements are also listed in the Undergraduate Course Catalog, available online here.

 WHAT ARE THESE DIFFERENT MARKS ON MY TRANSCRIPTS?